astronomer/airflow-guides/guides/kubepod-operator.md

 - Having full control over how much compute resources and memory a single task can use.
 - Executing tasks in an separate environment with individual packages and dependencies.
 - Running tasks that necessitate using a version of Python not supported by your Airflow environment.
-- Running tasks with specific Node (a virtual or physical machine in Kubernetes) constrains such as only running on Nodes located in the European Union.
+- Running tasks with specific Node (a virtual or physical machine in Kubernetes) constraints such as only running on Nodes located in the European Union.

 Sometimes you may want to run Pods on different clusters, for example if only some need GPU resources while others do not.
 This is also possible with the KPO and a step-by-step example is provided at the end of this guide.